ESMValGroup/ESMValTool/doc/sphinx/source/preface/architecture.rst

 Workflow
 ========

-Once these two files are at hand, the user will start the tool.
+Once these two files are at hand, the user can start the tool.
 The workflow is presented in the schematic below: for a generalized run scenario, the tool will perform the following ordered procedures: